sagibs0n/bonsai-sdk/README.md

 ------
 ## Folders in this repository

+- **bonsai-api:**
+API libraries in various languages for connecting simulators to the Bonsai platform.

 - **bonsai3-py:**
-An example Python framework for interfacing with the Bonsai Platform and for writing simulators and simulator platform plugins.
+An example Python framework for interfacing sample projects.

 - **samples/moabsim-py:**
 An balancing plate simulator.

 - **samples/cartpole-py:**
 A classic cart and pole simulator.

 ## Microsoft Open Source Code of Conduct